Environmental impact of iron ore mining: Wetlands and flora

 Some mines require the draining of nearby wetlands for the beneficiation process and the cooling of project machinery, which affects downstream water quality and water quantity, and flora and fauna.
 Wetlands include bogs, fens, marsh, swamps, and shallow water.
 Wetlands serve a number of functional purposes in the biosphere such as collecting and storing surface runoff, moderating stream flows, reducing natural flooding and erosion, cleaning and purifying water, recharging groundwater zones, and providing habitats for plants and animals,.
 Wetlands are being altered from their natural state to support alternative land uses such as agriculture, urbanization, industrial development, and recreation.

 Megafauna

-Some animals are more susceptible to change and degradation than others.
-Iron ore mines are projects with activities branching off into most aspects of ecology.
-Megafauna includes large mammals such as black bears, caribou, and wolves.
-This type of wildlife shows notable behavioural changes and are sensitive to noise levels caused by iron ore mining and infrastructure projects shortly before and immediately after young are born and during the rutting season,.
-These disturbance types increase the distances moved by the animals and may effectively decrease reproductive success, and starvation.
+Some animals are more susceptible to change and degradation than others Megafauna, including large mammals such as black bears, caribou, and wolves, have shown notable behavioural changes and is sensitive to noise levels caused by iron ore mining and infrastructure projects shortly before and immediately after the young are born and during the rutting season.
+These disturbance types increase the distances moved by the animals and may effectively decrease reproductive success and cause starvation.
+In addition, mining development means new roads and trails are needed for access which greatly impacts wildlife.
+Animals lose their habitats and are made susceptible to overexploitation, interrupted migration patterns, and lower population sizes.
+It also affects the abundance of food available for these animals since open-pit mining requires the removal of topsoil and vegetation which diminishes biodiversity.